TrueBlocks/trueblocks-core/docs/content/tutorials/_index.md

 - The RPC is broken, but it can be fixed,
 - Web 2.0 APIs delivering Web 3.0 data makes NO SENSE!
   - Rate limiting slows the world to molasses,
-  - Thier non-standard endpoints will capture you,
+  - Their non-standard endpoints will capture you,
   - They MUST know who you are so they can rate limit you,
   - The API game is winner-take-all.
 Witness Google,
   - How do we know they're not lying?